 (3) The review of an approved policy does not change the force and effect of the approved policy.

 [Section 36 amended: No. 23 of 1996 s.
 17; No. 54 of 2003 s.
-95.]
+95; No. 40 of 2020 s.
+111(1).]

 37. Minor changes to approved policies

-(1) The Minister may, if the Authority recommends, and the Minister agrees, that a minor change be made to an approved policy, give to the Authority a certificate stating that he so agrees and setting out the minor change so recommended and cause that certificate to be published in the Gazette.
+(1) The Minister may, if the Authority recommends, and the Minister agrees, that a minor change be made to an approved policy, give to the Authority a certificate stating that the Minister so agrees and setting out the minor change so recommended and cause that certificate to be published in the Gazette.

 (2) After receiving a certificate given to it under subsection (1), the Authority shall amend the approved policy concerned by making the minor change to which that certificate relates and submit the approved policy as so amended, together with a report thereon, to the Minister.

-(3) After the Minister has received an approved policy submitted to him under subsection (2), together with a report thereon, he may —
+(3) After the Minister has received an approved policy submitted under subsection (2), together with a report thereon, the Minister may —

 (a) confirm that approved policy by order setting out that approved policy as amended under that subsection; or